kevinlin1/kevinlin1.github.io/bio.md

 Kevin Lin is a master's student in the Electrical Engineering and Computer Sciences department at UC Berkeley.
-He coordinates the teaching and development of all three of the large-scale, introductory undergraduate CS courses at UC Berkeley which, in total, support enrollments of over 8,000 students each year.
-His research focuses on methods for broadening participation in post-secondary and K--12 computer science education by designing interventions that improve the learning experience both inside and outside the classroom.
+He coordinates the teaching and development of large-scale, introductory undergraduate CS courses which, in total, support enrollments of over 8,000 students each year.
+His research focuses on methods for broadening participation in post-secondary and K--12 computer science education by designing interventions that improve the learning experience inside and outside the classroom.